Noah-Huppert/py-i2c-register/README.md

 Python wrapper library around the common I2C controller register pattern.

 I2C Register is a python library which aims to make communicating with registers on I2C devices dead simple.
-It is meant to directly transfer the Register Definitions pages of a data sheet into your program:
+It is meant to directly transfer the Register Definitions pages of a data sheet into your program.

+# Quick Example
+Take these control register definitions from a data sheet:
 ![Example Hardware Data Sheet Register Definitions page 1](/docs/img/example-register-defs-p1.png)
 ![Example Hardware Data Sheet Register Definitions page 2](/docs/img/example-register-defs-p2.png)

+With the help of the I2C Register library they can easily be represented and manipulated.
 ```python
 # Create RegisterList instance to hold registers, device's i2c address is 0x62
 controls = RegisterList(0x62, i2c, {})